-Timed Obstacles To be judged over a course in the ring consisting of paired markers set 20 inches wider than the widest wheel track of each vehicle.
+a.
+To be judged over a course in the ring consisting of paired markers set 51 cm wider than the widest wheel track of each vehicle.
 The course is to be posted in advance and must be driven from memory, at a trot.
-Breaks of pace will be penalized as will displaced markers.
-Breaks of gait consist of the entire team walking or cantering for longer than 5 seconds.
-Faults are assessed as follows: